MetPX/sarracenia/doc/sr_postv3.7.rst

 **BODY:** *[ "<pubtime>", "<baseurl>", "<relpath>", <headers> ]* (JSON encoding.)

 ::
-          tuple fields:
+          Followed by the headers array of name:value pairs:

           "pubtime"       - YYYYMMDDHHMMSS.ss - UTC date/timestamp.
           "baseurl"       - root of the url to download.
           "relpath"       - relative path can be catenated to <base_url>

-          Followed by the headers array of name:value pairs:

           "parts" = size and partitioning information.
           "sum" = checksum algorithm and value.
+          "integrity"     - WMO version of sum field, under development.
           "rename"        - name to write file locally.
           "topic"         - copy of topic from AMQP header (usually omitted) "source"        - the originating entity of the message.